elliottcoops/Number-Plate-Recognition/README.md

 If you want to run the interactive Flask app, navigate to the `number_plate_app` directory.

-1. Run `python app.py` to locally host the app
+1. Run `python3 app.py` to locally host the app
 2. Head to `http://127.0.0.1:5000` in any browser to load
 3. Choose an image with a number plate in to be recognised